rust-lang/book/nostarch/chapter02.md

 trait that we brought into scope with the `use rand::Rng` statement.
 The `gen_range` method takes a range expression as an argument and generates a random number in the range.
-The kind of range expression we’re using here takes the form `start..end` and is inclusive on the lower bound but exclusive on the upper bound, so we need to specify `1..101` to request a number between 1 and
+The kind of range expression we’re using here takes the form `start..=end` and is inclusive on the lower and upper bounds, so we need to specify `1..=100` to request a number between 1 and 100.
-100. Alternatively, we could pass the range `1..=100`, which is equivalent.

 > Note: You won’t just know which traits to use and which methods and functions
 > to call from a crate, so each crate has documentation with instructions for